pierremolinaro/acan/README.md

 ### Sample Code

-> Driver API is fully described by the PDF file in the `extras` directory.
+> Driver API is fully described by the PDF file in the `teensyduino-library/ACAN/extras` directory.

 Configuration is a four-step operation.